TobiasPleyer/blog/content/post59_callCC_in_haskell.rst

 :tags: haskell, continuation passing style, functional programming
 :category: Programming
 :authors: Tobias Pleyer
-:summary: A short investigation of the callCC functions and how it works
+:summary: A short investigation of the callCC function and how it works

 Intro